 I thought pulling together a collection of lost songs was a good way to give all those homeless tunes a place to go.

 C’mon has to be one of our all-time best songs.
-It’s one of the most menacing things we’ve ever done, with just an acoustic ten-string guitar and Gord and I singing.
-I’m playing with delay in real-time to make it sound at times like there’s more than one of me, and my scream at the end is still one of my favourite things I’ve ever done with my voice.
+It’s one of the most menacing things we ever did, with just an acoustic ten-string guitar and Gord and I singing.
+I’m playing with delay in real-time to make it sound like there’s sometimes more than one of me, and my scream at the end is still one of my favourite things I’ve ever done with my voice.
 Gord scared the hell out of me in the middle of the song when he started singing while I was deep in my brain trance, snapping me out of it for a moment — hence my cry of, “Oh, Jesus!
 Jesus Christ!”

 The rest takes in everything from becalmed instrumentals (Xmas on Venus, which borders on New Age music with my piano runs and Gord coaxing some alien sounds out of a synthesizer, and Leaving Home with a Pickle in My Pocket, which sounds like happy campfire music), to a twitchy song about holding a man hostage in an abandoned warehouse and feeding him stale bread before surgically removing and forcing him to eat his own feet (Eat It Up), to the self-explanatory Mama Had to Kill Me (‘Cause My Hair Was Too Long) — another one that was written as a country song only to morph into something different at the recording stage.

 In hindsight, the ending of that song, with its descent into explicit sex talk, paves the way for what was just around the corner with the explosion of late-period Guys with Dicks songs.
 Mama Had to Kill Me was recorded only a few days before the first session for what would become SUBLIMINAL BILE, which helps to explain why Gord says hello to his mother and then invites the listener to do something dirty at the beginning of “Ring Around Me”.
 He was quoting my lyrics.